Learn In 10 Minutes

 EMAIL TO GET ACCESS

-The answer is that you are not able to play guitar fluently.
-What does this mean?
+The answer is you haven't mastered guitar playing fluency.
+What does guitar playing fluency mean?
 It means that, while you may know many things about playing guitar, you are not able to combine and use these elements easily in your guitar playing.
-The biggest reason this problem happens is because most guitar players practice something just to get it right ONCE and then they think they’re done, and want to move on and learn something new.
-This kills your ability to integrate and use all of your guitar skills fluently, which in turn kills your chances to become a great guitarist.
+The biggest reason this problem happens is because most players use guitar practice to get something right ONCE and then they think they’re done, and want to move on and learn something new.
+This kills your ability to integrate and use all of your skills with guitar playing fluency, which in turn kills your chances to become a great guitarist.

 Learn In 10 Minutes